jorisvink/sanctum/README.md

 # make install
 ```

-It is entirely possible to swap the underlying kem, ecdh, cipher and random
+It is possible to swap the underlying kem, ecdh, cipher and random
 implementations used in sanctum, please see the **mk** directory how this
 is configured and done.